-If you are an American parent living in a foreign country or if you have dear American friends with kids living outside of the US, you are in for a treat with this brilliant book for children, from babies to toddlers and above.
+If you are an American parent living in a foreign country or if you have dear American friends with children living outside of the US, you are in for a treat with this brilliant book for children, from babies to toddlers and above.

-As an American expat, with American kids living in diverse and beautiful countries out there, it is hard to slow down the pace and consider how well-connected is your child to US culture and traditions.
+As an American expat, with American kids living in diverse and beautiful countries out there, it is hard to slow down the pace and consider how well-connected is your kid to US culture and traditions.
 Have you shared your own perspective, the nice childhood memories growing up in the US, or explained the differences between the US and the country you are currently living in?
 We feel there should be better support out there for American parents like yourself.

 No matter how you would call or define your child, an American kid, an expat child or a third culture child, he or she is growing up between two or more cultures.
 There is your American culture, there is the culture of the home country you are currently residing in, there is the culture of your partner if he or she is coming from a different culture and there can be in many instances the culture of the company employing you or your partner.
-Your child gets exposed in different doses to all of those cultures.
+Your child gets exposed in different doses to all those cultures.
 This is the story of his or her life.
-It is a mixture that leaves your child in the middle, sometimes confused, sometimes feeling I do not belong here, sometimes feeling like he has no strong roots anywhere.
+It is a mixture that leaves your kid in the middle, sometimes confused, sometimes feeling I do not belong here, sometimes feeling like he has no strong roots anywhere.
 It is important then to initiate regular discussions together focusing on topics related to your family heritage, your own American roots, the differences and why they exist.
-Beyond the discussions, being part of an American community can help as the kid, at an early age is looking to his/her family and the surrounding environment (read community) and tries to mirror the two of them.
-The personalised children’s book Journey to Another Homeland: USA gets you going with fun and entertaining illustrations for the little one, supported by open questions and descriptive dialogue, all centered around the US and the journey to get there.
+Beyond the discussions, being part of an American community can help as the child, at an early age is looking to his/her family and the surrounding environment (read community) and tries to mirror the two of them.
+The personalized children’s book Journey to Another Homeland: USA gets you going with fun and entertaining illustrations for the little one, supported by open questions and descriptive dialogue, all centered around the US and the journey to get there.

 Another aspect is related to the American military kids, the children born and/or growing up in American bases in different countries of the world.
 Despite having a tight community, the feelings of belonging and confusion are still there.
 There is an outside world, across the base camp, there is a larger outside world where other family relatives live and there is the family environment.
 It is important to share with the American kids in these situations the nice adventures and memories linking you back to the US, understand the American traditions, what defines the American culture.
 With our beautiful illustrated storybook, we aim to achieve just that.
 The book encourages you to go further and experience sharing and preparing a typical American meal together, share the particularities of the place you were born in the US and other spots across the country where family relatives live, or you like them for special reasons.
-This kids' book aims to make natural the feeling of proud to be an American while telling your own story.
+This kids book aims to make natural the feeling of proud to be an American while telling your own story.

 We would love to hear from you regarding how you do it as an American parent raising your children abroad.
 What issues are you encountering trying to adapt to new cultures and maintain the closeness to your home culture, the American heritage?
 How strong or special is your American community surrounding you and why is that?
 How do you do it when your partner is from another culture and you try to fairly embrace a multi-cultural attitude for your children?
-What children's books are you reading which helps with dealing with these American expat views?
-How are American kids regarded in the country you are currently living in?
+What children books are you reading which help with dealing with these American expat views?
+How are American children regarded in the country you are currently living in?
 What personal stories are you sharing with your non-American communities that you are part of with your children?